jfrothingham/spectral_setup/README.md

 ### Notes
 Function `rcvr_select()` determines which receiver range will include the desired spectral lines (or windows) No support (yet!) for multi-bank VEGAS modes.
 You can use a workaround by defining a different spectral line dictionary for each bank.
 You can manually create your own spectral window dictionary (bypassing `lines_to_windows()`).
 It will not undergo any validation.
-The dictionary must have `key:value` pairs in the form `'name': [center frequency in GHz, bandwidth in GHz, vegas mode, vegas bank]`
+The dictionary must have `key:value` pairs in the form `'name': [center frequency in GHz, bandwidth in GHz]`